students in kindergarten through second grade

 math and reading standards mastered per student

 Seeing their community in decline, district leaders at Piedmont City Schools decided to launch mPower Piedmont, an ambitious district program that leveraged technology to form long term solutions to local issues of inequity, unemployment, and poverty.
-In less than 5 years, Piedmont became one of the most innovative districts in the state, installing a citywide wireless network and 1:1 devices in K-12.
+In less than 5 years, Piedmont became one of the most innovative districts in the state, installing a citywide wireless network and 1:1 devices in K-12 classrooms.

 By 2014, the district was ready to leverage their new infrastructure to drive student growth and engagement.
 District leaders were especially interested in finding a solution that empowered teachers to meet the diverse learning needs of their students while monitoring academic growth and engagement.
-Turning their attention to Piedmont Elementary School, the district decided to partner with eSpark Learning to provide 300 K-2nd grade students with access to personalized learning experiences in math and ELA.
+Turning their attention to Piedmont Elementary School, the district decided to partner with eSpark Learning to provide 300 K-2 students with access to personalized learning experiences in math and ELA.

 Year over year, Piedmont has seen returns on their edtech investment.
 Shortly before launching eSpark in 2014, the district had students take the NWEA MAP to establish a benchmark for student growth.
 On average, Piedmont K-2 students scored at the 42nd percentile on this assessment.